 What Is RAG?

 RAG stands for Retrieval-Augmented Generation.
-In plain English: you give an AI access to your own documents before it answers.
-Instead of relying only on its training data, the model retrieves relevant chunks from your files, feeds them into the prompt, and generates a response grounded in that content.
-Think of it as giving the AI a cheat sheet before the exam — it can answer from your data, not just from memory.
+In plain terms: you give an AI access to your own documents before it answers.
+Instead of relying only on its training data, the model retrieves relevant chunks from your files, feeds them into the prompt, and generates a response based on that content.
+Think of it as giving the AI a reference document before answering a question.
+It can answer from your data, not just from memory.

-RAG reduces hallucinations and keeps answers accurate and up-to-date.
-It is one of the most practical ways to use AI with proprietary or changing information.
+RAG reduces hallucinations and keeps answers accurate and up to date.
+It's one of the most practical ways to use AI with proprietary or frequently changing information.

 How RAG Works